TeemSweety/KittyClub/index.md

 ### Need Help?

- Our Kitty Helpers Will Assist You With Related Problems Or Issues You May Run Into.
-[Discord](https://discord.gg/5QqYBEdNfm).
+ Our Kitty Helpers Will Assist You With Related Problems Or Issues You May Run Into Via [Discord](https://discord.gg/5QqYBEdNfm).